 Highlands Museum and Discovery Center – $20 discount

-As of November2018, the Highlands Museum and Discovery Center honored a $20 discount for families with Medicaid, WICand EBT.
-The discount was also valid for military, civil servants, teachers, seniors, and individuals with no children.
-As of 2020, it is not clear if this discount is still valid.
+The Highlands Museum and Discovery Center offers a $20 discount for families with Medicaid, WICand EBT.
+The discount is also valid for military, civil servants, teachers, seniors, and individuals with no dependents.

 Behringer – Crawford Museum – $3 per person

 Explore the history of Northern Kentucky through artifacts and exciting exhibits.
 You’ll learn about the Ohio River’s influence, the effects of the railroad and so much more.
 Just $3 per person (up to four people) per EBT card!